Biomedical Engineering, Minor

 |Quantitative Physiology II|

-To initiate a minor in biomedical engineering, a student must file a "Minor in BME" plan with the Department of Biomedical Engineering after meeting with a BME faculty member to discuss the minor courses and their prerequisites.
-The "Minor in BME" form serves as a planning tool and will be on file in the BME department and with the student's academic advisor in the major area.
-The completion of a minor in BME must be certified by the chair of the BME program coordinator as part of the graduation check.
+To initiate a minor in biomedical engineering, a student must file a "Minor in BME" plan with the Department of Biomedical Engineering after meeting with a biomedical engineering faculty member to discuss the minor courses and their prerequisites.
+The "Minor in BME" form serves as a planning tool and will be on file in the biomedical engineering department and with the student's academic advisor in the major area.
+The completion of a minor in biomedical engineering must be certified by the chair of the biomedical engineering program coordinator as part of the graduation check.

-- The grades in all BME minor courses must be C- or better.
+- The grades in all biomedical engineering minor courses must be "C-" or better.